brandonryan/js-context/Readme.md

 JS-Context is a library for passing scoped contextual information into your functions.
 The idea is that you would create a context, assign values on it, then pass it as the first argument to any functions down your stack.
 It guarantees that functions cannot modify the context outside of scope.

 ## Context Creation
-A Context, at its bare minimum, is just an immutable object that you can pass around your functions.
+A Context, at its bare minimum, is just an immutable (frozen) object that you can pass around your functions.
 ```javascript
 //context creation
 let ctx = new Context()